onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.join(a, b=None)

+    ..
+A1.O0.D0

     Join two zones in one (if possible) or join a list of zones in one zone (if possible).
     For the pyTree version, boundary conditions are maintained for structured grids only.

-    :param a:  Input data
+    :param a: input data
     :type  a: [array, list of arrays] or [zone, list of zones, base, pyTree]
     :return: unique joined zone
     :rtype: array or zone